sonicskye/lpse-parser/README.md

 ## NOTE

-I am not responsible to any damage to the server due to the exessive requests sent from the script.
+I am not responsible to any damage to the server due to the excessive requests sent from the script.